dnanexus/dxWDL/doc/WdlRunnerApp.md

 # WDL Runner App

 This page discusses a possible resesign of the WDL runner, to make it app based.
+Today, a WDL workflow is decomposed into fragments, each fragment is compiled into a custom dx:applet.
+An app-based runner will make these applets superfluous, because one generic app will be able to run all the fragments.

-Today, we build a custom applet to run each workflow fragment.
-Instead, it may be preferable to have a single app that can run any fragment.
 The app will have a signature like this:
 - input: hash containing WDL inputs
 - output: hash containing WDL outputs
 - files: an array of dx:files